Hibby/packetradio-guide/docs/beginners-guide.md

 ### Ask for Help!

 It is easy to feel overwhelmed and alone as you struggle through debugging your system.
 Feel free to ask the community for help!
 No question is stupid, and we all started knowing nothing about this.
 Everyone is excited to have new stations and nodes to connect to, so will be thrilled to offer some form of pointer, assistance, input or advice.

+!!! note

     Please note, advice is a form of nostalgia: dispensing it is a way of fishing the past from the disposal, wiping it off, painting over the ugly parts and recycling it for more than it's worth.

 There are a few great sources of assistance, some will be faster than others to get responses from: